liorcode/sonoff-control-server/README.md

 ### User authentication

-If `MULTI_USER` is set to true in your '.env' file, a Google Sign-in Bearer token must be sent along with your requests.
+If `MULTI_USER` is set to true in your '.env' file, a Google Sign-in Bearer token must be sent along with any request to the `devices` endpoint.

+This will ensure that all the devices you add will be related to your user (by google id), and only you could view and control them.

-See [Google Sign-In](https://developers.google.com/identity/) to learn how to generate a token and a Google app Client id.
+See [Google Sign-In](https://developers.google.com/identity/) to learn how to generate a token and a Google app client id.

 Once you have generated a token, send the `id_token` to the server as an Authorization header with each request.
 The header should look like: `Authorization: Bearer ID_TOKEN_HERE`.

-Now, all the devices you add will be related to your user (by google id), and only you could view and control them.

 Note that you might have to occasionally generate a new token, as it has a limited expiry time.